 [Fritz stopped here]

 Before exploring this phenomenon further, we first wished to replicate the initial observations within a single genetic background.
 Therefore, we generated a single strain for each of the 32 possible combinations of pdr5∆, snq2∆, yor1∆, ybt1∆, and ycf1∆ knockouts in a common genetic background (Methods).
-Fluconazole resistance as estimated by DCGA correlated well with measures of resistance obtained for individual strains — r = 0.95 for the fluconazole concentration expected to yield 50% inhibition (IC50; Figure 5C) and r = 0.89 for total growth in fluconazole relative to no-drug conditions (Figure S11; Methods).
-Consistent with DCGA results, snq2∆yor1∆ybt1∆ycf1∆ had the highest resistance.
+Fluconazole resistance as estimated by XGA correlated well with measures of resistance obtained for individual strains — r = 0.95 for the fluconazole concentration expected to yield 50% inhibition (IC50; Figure 5C) and r = 0.89 for total growth in fluconazole relative to no-drug conditions (Figure S11; Methods).
+Consistent with XGA results, snq2∆yor1∆ybt1∆ycf1∆ had the highest resistance.

 We considered two potential mechanisms by which SNQ2, YOR1, YBT1, and YCF1 might negatively influence Pdr5 activity: 1) indirect reduction via reduced PDR5 transcript levels; and 2) direct inhibition of Pdr5 via inhibitory protein interactions.